aketza-ayo/java8-ocp-study-notes/#3 - Generics and Collections.md

 ```

 ## Using the Queue Interface
+You use a queue when elements are added and removed in a specific order.
+Queues are typically used for sorting elements prior to processing them.
+Unless stated otherwise, a queueu is assumed to be FIFO (First-in First-out).
+Implementation may change and you can envision LIFO as well (Last-in First-out ).

 ### Comparing Queue Implementations
+A double-ended queue is different from a regular queue in that you can insert and remove elements from both the front and back of the queue.
+The main benefit of using LinkedList is that it implements both List and Queue interfaces.
+The tradeoff is that it isnet as efficient as a "pure" queue .

+An ArrayDeque is a "pure" double-ended queue.
+It was introduce in Java 6, and stores its elements in a resizable array.
+The main benefit of ArrayDeque is that it is more efficient than a LinkedList

 ### Working with Queue Methods
+The ArrayDeque contains many methods.
+Luckily, they are only seven methods that you need to know in addition to the inherited Collection ones.
+See the table below
 ## Map

 ### Comparing Map Implementations